matloff/TidyverseSkeptic/README.md

 One should not conflate conciseness with clarity.
 But here the base-R code is both more concise *and* more straightforward.
-The Tidyers might even agree, except that the code uses '$'.
+The Tidyers might even agree, except that they would object to the code's usage of '$'.
 As the article puts it:

 > When using base R the variables in that data frame are commonly
 > accessed with the $ operator (e.g., loans$loan amount to access the